Skip to main content

 Your breasts do not get the same stimulation when using a nipple shield.

-The thin silicon cover can reduce the signals your body needs to make milk.
+The thin silicon cover can stop your body getting the signals it needs to make milk.
 This can lead to reduced milk supply and your baby not gaining enough weight.

 • blocked ducts, breast abscess and mastitis